iaindooley/Decal60MinuteTutorial/README.md

 Once the site has finished preparing, you can click "Launch" to launch the editor for the site.
 If you follow the on-screen prompts to create a page, you'll see that you can edit the content in the div.

+After you've had a play around with the interface, you can deactivate the site.

 ## Step 2: Adding some structure, tags and formatting

 Repeat the same process you went through in Step 1 using the following HTML: